phongnhitrung/security_research/top_network_monitoring_solutions.md

 TOP NETWORK MONITORING SOLUTIONS
 ---
+# Commercial Solution
-# 1. Solarwinds Network Performance Monitor
+## 1. Solarwinds Network Performance Monitor
 The software is sold by separate modules based on what you use.
 SolarWinds Network Performance Monitor Price starts from $1,995 and is a one-time license including 1st-year maintenance.

 Solarwinds NPM has an Extensive Feature list that make it One of the Best Choices for Network Monitoring, including: